Australia's crackdown on property lending fuels lucrative debt market

 Regional hedge funds, such as OCP Asia, are also swooping in.

-OCP's Simmons said its multi-billion dollar fund had invested over A$600 million (S$610.26 million) in senior debt in construction projects, securing returns in excess of 15 per cent.
+OCP's Mr Simmons said its multi-billion dollar fund had invested over A$600 million in senior debt in construction projects, securing returns in excess of 15 per cent.

 "We are funding developers that have pre-approved projects with healthy profit margins that only lack a bank to finance them," he said.

-Mr Simmonds warned that many developers who had not pre-sold their projects would struggle to pay higher funding costs.
+Mr Simmons warned that many developers who had not pre-sold their projects would struggle to pay higher funding costs.

 For now, lenders and borrowers in this shadow market do not see significant risks.